CharlieDigital/typescript-is-like-csharp/docs/pages/basics/collections.md

 C# provides multiple collection types with strong typing and optimized performance.
 The `List<T>` class is the closest equivalent to JavaScript’s `Array<T>`, offering dynamic resizing and methods like `Add`, `Remove`, and `ForEach`.
 For key-value storage, C# uses `Dictionary<TKey, TValue>`, similar to JavaScript’s `Map`, but with strict key typing.
 Additionally, `HashSet<T>` provides a unique-value collection like JavaScript’s `Set`.
 Unlike JavaScript arrays, C# also has fixed-size `Array` (`int[] numbers = new int[5];`), which must have a predefined length, making it more memory-efficient.

+A key distinction is that a TypeScript collection like `const dogs: Dog[] = []` will happily accept a `{ breed: 'Siamese', purrs: true }` or even `42` at runtime without complaint while C# will throw an exception at runtime if the inserted entity does not have the `Dog` type metadata.

 ## Arrays

 <CodeSplitter>